Mission of Congregation Shomrei Torah

 After sharing space for many years with Christ Church United Methodist, in 2004 we began construction of our current home on a 6 1/2-acre site overlooking Santa Rosa.
 Our new synagogue opened on April 29, 2007.

 In July 2011, Rabbi Stephanie Kramer joined Shomrei Torah in the newly created position of Assistant Rabbi/Education Director.
-Rabbi Stephanie oversees all aspects of congregational education, including STaRS, the B’nei Mitzvah program, Tot Shabbat, youth activities (including helping with Chaverim) and Lifelong Learning.
+Rabbi Kramer oversees all aspects of congregational education, including STaRS, the B’nei Mitzvah program, Tot Shabbat, youth activities (including helping with Chaverim) and Lifelong Learning.